adamchainz/time-machine/docs/usage.rst

   Context Manager
   ^^^^^^^^^^^^^^^

-  When used as a context manager, time is mocked during the ``with`` block:
+  When used as a context manager, time is mocked during the ``with`` block.
+  This works both synchronously:

   .. code-block:: python